On Demand Right-Time Trainings Offered

 Sensory Integration

-This theme briefly explores how early childhood trauma and neglect may impact a child’s ability to interact successfully with their outside world – sensory integration.
-This theme provides parents who are fostering or adopting with the ability to identify behaviors related to sensory integration difficulties and strategies to aid a child with sensory integration challenges in the home, school, and community.
+This course will help you identify behaviors related to sensory integration difficulties and give you strategies to aid a child with sensory integration challenges in the home, school, and community.

 Sexual Development and Identity